vstconsulting/polemarch/doc/restapi.rst

    :>json string expiry: date, when license will be (or was) expired.
 If `null`
      license is endless.
-   :>json number users: number of users available with this license.
+   :>json number users: number of users are available with this license.
 If `null`
      - unlimited.
    :>json string organization: to whom this license is provided.
-   :>json string contacts: contatc information of license owner.
+   :>json string contacts: license owner's contact information .
-   :>json number hosts: number of hosts available with this license.
+   :>json number hosts: number of hosts which are available with this license.
 If `null`
      - unlimited.
-   :>json number actual_hosts: how many hosts (RANGE calculates appropriately)
+   :>json number actual_hosts: how many hosts are (RANGE calculates appropriately)
      currently in system.
-   :>json number actual_users: how many users currently in system.
+   :>json number actual_users: how many users are currently in system.